williamDunn/Notes/Data Structures/Graphs/README.md

 ### BFS and DFS

+- Lots of graph problems can be solved using just these traversals:
+    -

 ### Advanced graph algorithms

 **-  Dijkstra's Algorithm:** Finds the shortest path from one node to all other nodes in a  *weighted graph**.